patka00/documentation/for-developers/confidential-computing/intel-sgx-technology.md

 #### Application's fingerprint

-It is the concatenation of the MrEncalve, the FSPF\_KEY and the FSPF\_TAG seperated by a "\|".
+It is the concatenation of the MrEncalve, the FSPF\_KEY and the FSPF\_TAG separated by a "\|".
 You should use this when deploying your application on the Blockchain.
 The SMS uses this as a reference to evaluate the state of client enclaves and whether they should get secrets or not.

 ### Secret Management Service \(SMS\)